botpress/botpress/docs/getting_started/trivia_flows.md

 For this section, you'll need to head to the dashboard and click on the "Flows" section.
 You should see a flow diagram with a bunch of boxes and links.

-# Flows, Nodes, Actions, Transitions
+# State, Flows, Nodes, Actions, Transitions

 Don't panic!
 Even though this view might seem confusing at first, it's actually very simple once you understand how it works.
 The Flow Editor is built in a way that makes the experience consistent.

 Let's explore and understand the different concepts around Flow Management before we actually start playing with it.

+## State

+Each conversation has a **State** associated to this conversation.
+The state is created when the conversation session is started and is destroyed when the session is ended.

 ## Flows